Using existing materials in your teaching

 Student ownership of academic work

 As a matter of both law and University policy, students own the copyright in works they create for course assignments, and generally with respect to their involvement at the University, unless they create works as an employee.
 University policy also dictates that, despite student ownership, instructors can set requirements and expectations for how those students must share or provide access to their works.
+These requirements and expectations must be disclosed in the syllabus.

 University Copyright Policy